ginigangadharan/sitev2/_posts/2023-12-18-Let-us-test-Kubernetes-129-with-minikube.md

 hidden: false
 ---

-his post guides you through setting up minikube with the latest Kubernetes goodness, so you can be a testing trailblazer.
+This post guides you through setting up minikube with the latest Kubernetes goodness, so you can be a testing trailblazer.

 Read ["Let us test Kubernetes 1.29 with minikube"](https://www.techbeatly.com/kubernetes-1-29-with-minikube/).